 ScreenLeap might be the simplest screen sharing tool of all, but this what makes it the first choice for so many individuals and businesses alike.
 The ScreenLeap is all about one click screen sharing, making it fast along with the least complicating process.
 The user who would like to share the screen just needs to download a 1.4MB installer to start sharing the screen.

 As soon as you click on “Share Screen Now”, you will be given a dedicated link to your session.
-You can copy this and give it to anyone via any messaging service like, Facebook, Email or another IM service.
+You can copy this and give it to anyone via any messaging service like Facebook, Email or another IM service.
 The viewer can then paste this code in the browser window of any device to starting watching everything on your PC’s screen.
 Although Java needs to be enabled to view the session

-The free version of ScreenLeap will let you share screen for up to 2 hours with 8 viewers max.
+The free version of ScreenLeap will let you share the screen for up to 2 hours with 8 viewers max.
 This should be more than enough for day to day screen sharing.
 However, if you want more features and least limitations, you can opt for pro version ($39/month) that offers more security and unlimited screen sharing time.

 You might already know about TeamViewer, but it is still a great mention.
 TeamViewer is actually a remote assistance software, but you can also use it for just sharing your PC’s screen.
 It is completely free for personal use without any limitations, and companies can buy TeamViewer with a one time price.

 It is available for all OSs, so you can share screens with other people on smartphones as well.
 Both user and viewer must download the TeamViewer app on their desired device to start the session.
 To connect, the assistance provider must enter the random ID provided by the user.
 After that, the user can decide whether he/she just wants to share the screen or use the complete remote assistance features.
-You can also share screen with multiple people using TeamViewer and it also lets you control your own PC from anywhere.
+You can also share the screen with multiple people using TeamViewer and it also lets you control your own PC from anywhere.

 Similar to ScreenLeap, Join.me also focus on instant screen sharing without any kind of complicated processes.
 You will have to download the desktop app to get started.
 With Join.me, you can easily start a screen sharing session and then share the provided link with viewers to let them see your PC’s screen.
 You will have to sign up for Join.me account in order to proceed, but it is worth it.